Wondering Where the Bathrooms in Rome are? How to Use Them? Read This to Find Out!

 Bathrooms in Rome - where to find them while touring

-I spend much of my time in Rome walking around: to and from work, shopping, meeting friends, and endless sight-seeing.
+I spend much of my time in Rome walking around: meeting friends, shopping, and endless sight-seeing.

 So even if I live here, I behave sort of like a tourist and am often out all day.